bookofproofs/bookofproofs.github.io/_sources/history/20th-century/vanstone.md

 title: Vanstone, Ray
 born: 1933
 died: 2001
-keywords: James Vanstone, differential geometry, multilinear algebra, relativity, algorithms, waveforms, X-ray energy spectrum
+keywords: ray vanstone,vanstone
-description: James Vanstone, a Canadian mathematician, created algorithms, waveforms and mathematical models to develop and enhance medical imaging systems, as well as discoveries related to relativity.
+description: James Vanstone was a Canadian mathematician who dealt with differential geometry and multilinear algebra, especially in connection with the theory of relativity.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---